CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=MS, answer=[3,5]

-Which statements correctly describe the `foreach` statement on line 5 of `student.php`?
+Which statements correctly describe the `foreach` construct on line 5 of `student.php`?

 - It removes all the elements in `$stmt`.

 - It accesses all the elements in `$stmt`.

-- It loops over the `$stmt` object as the array expression.
+- It iterates through each element in the array.

 - It removes all the elements in the multidimensional array `$stmt`.